 Step 5: Define your node variables and the response stream:

 Step 6: Create a Node server for grabbing the method, URL, headers and body of requests.
 The function that's passed to createServer is called once for every HTTP request that's made against it, hence calling it the request handler.

 Step 7: Create the parser for accepting data request to and from:

 Step 8: After you have created your server swift web view, you can create a table-less design for your UI the resides on top of your web view, similar to this format:

-Well, that’s it for now!
-I'll continue this tutorial in next week's TaCode Tuesday—we only have 3 more steps to go!
+Continue this tutorial in by reading TaCode Tuesdays: How to Build an iOS Chat Application using Swift (Part 3)—we only have 3 more steps to go!
 If you have any thoughts about the app or just want to share your own taco-related thoughts, you can comment below.
 If you want a reminder, sign up to get notifications of new blog posts.